ISL: Rana Gharami tested positive for banned substances by NADA | Goal.com

 ISL: Rana Gharami tested positive for banned substances by NADA

-Certain glucocorticosteriods - Prednisone and 20-B-OH-Prednisolone metabolites were detected from Gharami's urine sample dated 31 January 2019, following Dynamos' 2-0 win against Kerala Blasters at home.
+Certain glucocorticosteroids - Prednisone and 20-B-OH-Prednisolone metabolites were detected in Gharami's urine sample dated 31 January 2019, following Dynamos' 2-0 win against Kerala Blasters at home.

 The 28-year-old can now either get his 'B' sample tested or can accept the charge and face the ramifications laid down by NADA, in accordance to laws set by the World Anti-Doping Agency (WADA).